gmatteo/pseudos_ac_she/README.md

 "96_Cm": -7.026,  OK
 "97_Bk": -5.459,  FIXME
 "98_Cf": -4.164,  OK
-"99_Es": -2.906,  FIXME  NOW OK WITH Es_5f_origin and NM Reference "100_Fm": -1.643, FIXME  delta with NM reference is better than previous one but not perfect "101_Md": -0.419  FIXME  delta with NM reference is better than previous one but not perfect }
+"99_Es": -2.906,  FIXME  NOW OK WITH Es_5f_origin and NOMAG Reference "100_Fm": -1.643, FIXME  delta with NM reference is better than previous one but not perfect "101_Md": -0.419  FIXME  delta with NM reference is better than previous one but not perfect }